OpenVoiceOS/ovos-skill-easter-eggs/README.md

 ## Examples

-- "current stardate"
+- "Current stardate?"
-- "open the pod bay doors"
+- "Open the pod bay doors."
-- "first law of robotics"
+- "First law of robotics?"
-- "how to play rock_paper_scissors_lizard_spock"
+- "How to play rock paper scissors lizard spock?"
-- "how many languages do you speak"
+- "How many languages do you speak?"
-- "do you like portal"
+- "Do you like Portal?"
-- "what would duke nukem say"
+- "What would Duke Nukem say?"
-- "what would HAL 9000 say"
+- "What would HAL 9000 say?"
-- "what would arnold say"
+- "What would Arnold say?"
-- "what would glados say"
+- "What would GLaDOS say?"
-- "what would bender say"
+- "What would Bender say?"

 ## Grandma Mode